Variety, cultivar, landrace, heirloom: Definitions

 New, as per UPOV definition (Article 6), means that the variety should not have been commercialized at the time of applying for a breeder’s right.

-For instance, the coffee variety “Bourbon” is a variety as per the UPOV definition but it is not eligible to breeder’s right because its existence is a matter of common knowledge.
+For instance, the coffee “Bourbon” is a cultivar = variety as per the UPOV definition but it is not eligible to breeder’s right because its existence is a matter of common knowledge.

-The etymology of Heirloom is a “tool” that is inherited (“heir”) from ancestors.
-There is no major differences between heirloom and landraces.
+The etymology of Heirloom is a ‘tool’ that is inherited (‘heir’) from ancestors.
+There is no major difference between heirloom and landraces.

-“Varietal” is a word coming from the wine industry refereeing to the wine coming from one single variety.
-It is sometimes used in the coffee industry but unfortunately often using varietal as a synonymous of variety: which is not correct.
+“Varietal” is a word coming from the Anglo-Saxon wine industry refereeing to the wine coming from one single variety.
+It is sometimes used in the coffee industry but unfortunately often using varietal as a synonymous of variety, which is not correct.

 Note on the concept of accession

-An accession is hence relate to germplasm (= genetic resources) collection.
-It can represent a variety, a sample of a landrace or a sample of wild populations.
+An accession is hence related to germplasm (= genetic resources) collection.
+It can represent a variety, a cultivated variety (= cultivar), a sample of a landrace or a sample of wild populations.